 This is the first required step in the site plan application process.You (the property owner/agent) will meet with City staff to identify technical issues and discuss the application(s), drawings, studies and any other information that should be included in your site plan application.
-Your pre-consultation submission must include:
+Your pre-consultation submission must be submitted digitally and include the following:

 - Site plan application transmittal form